Madelynn Gorman-Shore

-Madelynn Gorman-Shore (born January 1, 1999) is an American taekwondo athlete.
+Madelynn Gorman-Shore (born 1999) is an American taekwondo athlete.
 She won the silver medal at the 2018 World Taekwondo Grand Slam on the women's heavyweight's.
 As of the December 2018 World Taekwondo rankings, Gorman-Shore is currently ranked 5th in the women's -73 kg. division.

+In 2023, she competed in the women's middleweight event at the World Taekwondo Championships held in Baku, Azerbaijan.